misa-hdez/sgo-lab/README.md

 While most current approaches focus on learning or approximating codomain information to model functional behavior, SGOLab starts from a different premise: the domain is not an inert space, but a potential source of structure.
 In this context, the research does not focus on landscape reconstruction, but on smart navigation of the space through geometric reference systems induced by the relationships between samples.

 ## Preview

+> *"Give me a lever and a place to stand and I will move the earth"* — Archimedes

 The SGOLab reference system is designed to enable navigation in *black-box* environments through a scale-independent internal metric.
 Its construction is based on the anchoring of reference points and the definition of a base unit of distance, which allows for: